igutierrezm/MANOVABNPTest.jl/README.md

 ## Using MANOVABNP.jl from R

 R users can also use this package thank to the R package `JuliaConnectoR`.
-First, install `JuliaConnectoR`:
+Verify, install Julia.

+> **Tip:** We recommend installing Julia following these [platform-specific instructions](https://julialang.org/downloads/platform/).

+Next, make sure that JuliaConnectoR can call Julia:

+> **Tip:** The easiest way to ensure this is by adding julia's `bin/` folder to your `PATH` environment variable.
+This is also mentioned in Julia's [platform-specific instructions](https://julialang.org/downloads/platform/)

+Next, install `JuliaConnectoR` as usual:
 ```R
 install.packages("JuliaConnectoR")
 ```